iyhui/Noti-ChatApp/README.md

 ## Proposal

-Wanting to learn and change the way people communicate through mobile devices, our team is determined to create a chat app where users have the ability to communicate with each other, on seperate devices, in real-time.
+It's quarantine - we're all playing Animal Crossing.
+As a person who doesn't want to speak to people who aren't playing the game, I (and many others) accidently leave people on read while trying to respond to actual players.
+This is a seperate chat app for Animal Crossing enthusiasts.
+We'll never have to open another messaging app and accidentally leave someone on read.
+Plus, this app is way cooler and on theme.

 ### Must have (P1)